-To download SMART Notebook 10 software
+To download SMART Notebook 11 software

-- 1. Go to smarttech.com/, select Support, and then select Downloads. - 2.
-In the SMART Notebook collaborative learning software area, select SMART Notebook for Linux from the drop-down list. - 3.
-In the Downloads section, locate the RPM software section, and then click Download. - 4.
-Fill out the Download Software form, and then click Start Download.
+- 1. Go to www.smarttech.com, select Support, and then select Downloads. - 2.
+In the SMART Notebook collaborative learning software area, select Choose a version, and then select 11 for Linux from the drop-down list. - 3.
+Select the Download RPM packages section, and then click Download next to RPM plain files. - 4.
+Fill out the Download Software form, accept the EULA and then click Start Download.